Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 \subsection{Tropical maps: static target}

 Let $\Sigma$ be a rational cone complex in the sense of~\cite[Chapter 2,\S1]{KKMSD}.
-The reader may safely assume that $\Sigma$ is a fan.
+The reader may wish to assume that $\Sigma$ is a fan.
 Given a tropical curve $\plC$, a \textbf{tropical map} is a morphism of rational cone complexes

 In other words $F$ is continuous and maps each polyhedron (i.e. vertex or edge) of $\plC$ to exactly one polyhedron in $\Sigma$.
 Moreover, upon restriction to any edge $e$ of $\plC$, the map $F$ is piecewise linear.
 In particular, given an edge $e$ of $\plC$ it maps into a cone $\sigma_e$.
 If it is non-contracted, then its image is a segment, which lies on a line $L_e$ in the vector space $\sigma_e^{\mathrm{gp}}$.
-The map induced map $e\to L_e$ has a well-defined slope up to a sign depending on the orientation of the edge.
-We refer to it as the \textit{expansion factor} of $F$ along $e$.
+The induced map $e\to L_e$ has a well-defined slope up to a sign depending on the orientation of the edge.
+We refer to its absolute value as the \textit{expansion factor} of $F$ along $e$.

 If $\plC\to \Delta$ is a family of tropical curves over a cone complex $\Delta$, a family of tropical maps is a diagram of polyhedral complexes

 Let $e_p$ be a marked end of $\plC$.
 Let $\plC\to \Sigma$ be a tropical map with cone $\sigma_p$ containing $e_p$.